Fetching Data

 The page query parameter is reserved for pagination.
 Servers and clients MUST use this key for pagination operations.

-Both parameters take an existing resource ID value (see below) and return resources in a fixed order.
+Both parameters (before/after) take an existing resource ID value (see below) and return resources in a fixed order.

 By default this fixed order is reverse chronological order (i.e. most recent first, oldest last).